Gleaming Counter Features a Durable & Shiny Epoxy Resin Finish

 Keeping Epoxy Resin Surfaces Looking New

-Light scratches or minor wear spots may be buffed out with a soft lint-free cloth (microfiber is good) and some furniture polish.
-(Any brand will do) For slightly deeper abrasions and scratches, lightly sand the area until smooth – and wipe away any sanding debris.
-Then use furniture polish and buff.
+Light scratches or minor wear spots may be buffed out with a soft lint-free cloth (microfiber is good) and some epoxy resin polish.
+For slightly deeper abrasions and scratches, lightly sand the area until smooth – and wipe away any sanding debris.
+Then use polish and buff.

 For deeper scratches, cracks or chips in an epoxy resin surface, clean the area to be repaired thoroughly with soap and water – you may have the brush the area to loosen debris as you don’t want any trapped in the repair.
 Once the scratch has been cleaned, it must be dried completely – wipe dry with a soft cloth – and you may want to use a hair dryer (or heat gun) for good measure.